microsoft/pxt-calliope/docs/courses.md

 ## Classroom

-Structured courses for teaching science and technology in the classroom.
+Courses contributed by educators to teach computing, science, and technology in the classroom.

 ```codecard
 [{